 In divorce cases, alimony refers to court-ordered financial support from one party to the other.
 Alimony awards can total hundreds of thousands of dollars, making it one of the most hotly contested issues in some divorces.

 Whether you are seeking or disputing an alimony award, you can find the legal counsel you need at Eric M. Swinyard & Associates, PLLC.
-From our office in Draper, our Salt Lake County alimony lawyers are knowledgeable in Utah divorce law and offer personalized, client-focused representation to clients throughout the region.
+From our office in South Jordan, our Salt Lake County alimony lawyers are knowledgeable in Utah divorce law and offer personalized, client-focused representation to clients throughout the region.

 How Alimony Is Awarded in a Divorce